Churni Ganguly: 2011—present

 In 2011, Ganguly acted in Rang Milanti, another film directed by Kaushik Ganguly.
 In this film, she played the role of Kamalini, a successful Television actor.
-In the same year, Ganguly acted in Ribhu Dasgupta's directorial debut film Michael.
-In this film, Ganguly played the role of Ria, Naseerudin Shah's wife.
-Michael was produced by Anurag Kashyap.

 In 2012, Ganguly acted in two Bengali movies— Laptop, directed by Kaushik Ganguly and Arjun – Kalimpong E Sitaharan, directed by Prem Modi.
 The film Laptop told some stories related to some different people, connected by one single laptop.
 On the other hand, Arjun – Kalimpong E Sitaharan was a detective film based on Samaresh Majumdar's literary character Arjun.

-The 2013 film Shabdo, directed by Kaushik Ganguly, was widely appreciated by critics.
-The story of the film revolved around Tarak, a foley artist of Bengali film industry.
-In this film, Ganguly played a psychriatist's role.
+The 2013 film Shabdo, directed by Kaushik Ganguly, was widely appreciated by critics and is remains as a landmark film.
+The story of the film revolved around Tarak, a Foley artist of Bengali film industry.
+In this film, Ganguly played the role of Tarak's psychiatrist.

 Ganguly signed Kaushik Ganguly's C/O Sir for the role of Mrs Chatterjee.
 Later, as she was having problem with dates, she was replaced by another actress Sudipta Chakraborty.

 She also acted in Bakita Byaktigato, directed by Pradipta Bhattacharya.
 This film shot like a documentary, the film traces a man's quest for love as per critics review.
 Pramit, an amateur documentary filmmaker, is tired of girls rejecting his propositions.
 Prem ki?
 Ki kore prem hoye?
 Troubled by such questions, he takes it upon himself to solve the puzzle anyhow.
 And this time around, he plans to make a documentary film on love.

 Actor Churni Ganguly debuts as a director in Nirbashito, a bilingual film in Bengali and English, shot in Kolkata and Sweden.

 After many snuffed-out attempts by several filmmakers, for the first time a film on Taslima Nasrin's life was released at the ongoing Mumbai International Film Festival.
 The film — Nirbashito (Banished) — is inspired by Taslima and her cat, Minu.
 In the film directed by Churni Ganguly, Minu is called Baghini (tigress).
 The author is, however, not named anywhere in the film.

 This film won the Best Bengali film award and the sound designer trophy at the 62nd National Film Awards category.

+For her second directorial, Tarikh, she received the National Award again - this time for Best Dialogue.
+Moreover, Tarikh was one of the two films selected for the prestigious BRICS Film Festival in 2021, hosted in Rio de Janeiro.